-- Edited by Mark Greengrass, University of Sheffield, UK and Lorna Hughes, University of Wales, UK
+- Edited by Mark Greengrass, University of Sheffield, UK and Lorna Hughes, School of Advanced Study, University of London, UK

 - Series : Digital Research in the Arts and Humanities